 If you don't want to be tied down to an expensive cable TV package, you have plenty of choices.
-Netflix offers a huge catalog of movies, TV shows, and original programming, with Amazon and other tech companies rushing to catch up with original programming of their own.
+Netflix and Amazon offer huge catalog of movies, TV shows, and original programming.
 Services from Hulu and YouTube offer tons of live channels.
-Premium networks like HBO, Showtime, Disney, and Starz can all be bought as stand-alone packages.
+Premium services like HBO Max, Peacock Premium, and Disney+ can all be bought as stand-alone packages.
 You can even get decent sports coverage with subscriptions directly from your favorite professional sports league.

 But there's one big problem with this slew of streaming services: they can be pricey, too.
-Many stand-alone services run about $10-$15 per month, and cable replacement packages featuring a bundle of on-demand and live channels typically run $45 or more per month.
+Many stand-alone services run about $10-$15 per month, and cable replacement packages featuring a bundle of on-demand and live channels typically run about $65 or more per month (we're talking about services like Hulu + Live TV, YouTube TV, and FuboTV).
 If you subscribe to several services — which you might need to replace a traditional cable plan — you could be paying just as much as you were for cable.
 While streaming services can be convenient, with easy access to on-demand content and live programming from anywhere, today you'll get the same access with most cable packages.

 Still, these packages can be perfect for viewers who don't need every channel — and if sports or local programming are must-haves, there are workarounds.
-So is a skinny bundle the right streaming choice for you?
-Let's take a look at the best streaming services you can get for $0 - $30 per month.
+Here are the best streaming TV services you can get for those on a budget.

 Pluto TV